 GOGLA welcomes commitments from all providers of off-grid solar products and / or services, including the different product categories (solar lantern and solar home system) and business models (cash sales, PAYG, fee-for-service and third-party finance).

+GOGLA invites investors and other stakeholders to make an endorsement of the Code.
 Endorsement of the Code of Conduct signifies that the organization aligns internal practices with the Consumer Protection Principles and / or supports off-grid solar providers to fulfil the minimum standards of practice in their treatment of customers.